BurritoBlankets/SHA256/README.md

 ```

 ### Initial Hash Value
-Bellow are the initial hash values for SHA256 in a hexidecimal format, they are obtained by "taking the first thirty-two bits of the fractional parts of the square roots of the first eight prime numbers" [FIPS 180-4 5.3.3](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf#page=20&zoom=auto,-19,663).
-However for all intents and purposes, these values can be hard-coded like so
+Bellow are the initial hash values for SHA256 in a hexidecimal format which are utilized in the Hash Computation Segment.
+The values are obtained by "taking the first thirty-two bits of the fractional parts of the square roots of the first eight prime numbers" [(FIPS 180-4 5.3.3)](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf#page=20&zoom=auto,-19,663).
+However for all intents and purposes, these values can be hard-coded like so.
 ```cpp
 WORD H[8]=
 {